-The following is the most recent top 10 dog breeds list released by the AKC.
+The following is the most recent list of the top 10 dog breeds released by the AKC.
 Did your favorite make the cut?

 #1: Labrador Retriever